GeoTexDensifier: Geometry-Texture-Aware Densification for High-Quality Photorealistic 3D Gaussian Splatting

 We introduce GeoTexDensifier, a novel framework designed to more effectively enhance the densification of 3DGS, which begins with a texture-aware densification strategy that leverages texture gradients from training images to ensure the splats to be adequately populated in highly-textured areas while maintaining sparsity in regions with low textures, followed by employing a geometry-aware splitting module to guide the spatial distribution of splats to be better aligned with the actual surface of the scene by validating the initially split splat positions according to the relative depth priors.
 As a result, a high-quality 3DGS model is produced with more reasonably distributed splats and less noise compared to SOTA methods, leading to more photorealistic NVS effects.

-Like other SOTA methods, our approach introduces more splats to reconstruct finer details in textured areas, which results in higher GPU memory consumption than original 3DGS when handling large-scale scenes.
-We plan to extend our method to support urban-scale reconstruction and navigation by integrating techniques such as chunk-based reconstruction, LOD organization and dynamically scheduled rendering.
+Our limitation in object-centric scenes with distant backgrounds discussed in section~\ref{sec:limitations} can be better solved by combining a more reliable dense point cloud initialization instead of sparse SfM points to further avoid ``under-reconstruction'' situation.
+Besides, like other SOTA methods, our approach introduces more splats to reconstruct finer details in textured areas, which results in higher GPU memory consumption than original 3DGS when handling large-scale scenes.
+Our \textit{VDRC} checking and normal guidance operations also increase the training time complexity.
+We plan to extend our method to support urban-scale reconstruction and navigation in a more space/time-efficient way by integrating techniques such as chunk-based reconstruction, LOD organization and dynamically scheduled rendering.
 Additionally, the potential possibility of combining our approach with generative diffusion models will be explored as a future work to further enhance reconstruction completion and quality in insufficiently observed or invisible regions.